BCHSI/philter-deidstable1_mirror/README.md

 **d.** Run Philter in the command line using either default or custom parameters.

-Use the following command to run a single job and output files in text format:
+Use the following command to run a single job:
 ```bash
 python3 deidpipe.py -i ./data/i2b2_notes/ -o ./data/i2b2_results/ -f ./configs/philter_one.json
 ```